Types of BPO: Finding the Right Outsourcing Model for Your Business

 • Knowledge process outsourcing (KPO) is a subcategory of BPO that requires higher skills and expertise levels.
 For example, data entry is a BPO service.
 But when it involves tasks such as evaluation and analysis based on established business rules, the solution becomes part of KPO.

-• Research process outsourcing (RPO) is when an external service provider manages a portion or all research and development duties of an organization.
+• Research process outsourcing (RPO) is when an external service provider manages a portion or all of the research and development duties of an organization.
 This type of BPO involves financial reporting and market analysis or research.

 How To Find the Right BPO Model for You